[explosions in Likas bay in 2002 close to KK, explosions in HK waters in 2006/7]

 One of Stop Fish Bombing!’s founding members ShotSpotter (SST Inc.) has developed the ShotSpotter gunshot detection system which is now in use in more than eighty-one (81) cities across the US.
 ShotSpotter has had a dramatic impact reducing gun crime down by up to 50% in some of the areas it’s been deployed.
 It enables law enforcement to act quickly with accurate information about gunfire.
 With new installations of ShotSpotter they have often found that less than one in five gunshots are reported to the police using the 911 emergency call.
 SFB expects significantly worse statistics when we start deploying the first fish bombing detection systems.

 Back in the early 2000s, Teng Hoi (the founding member of Stop Fish Bombing!) undertook pioneering research which confirmed that underwater explosions could be readily detected using hydrophones, and that sources of underwater noise could be filtered out.
 There is now a clear way forward to adapt ShotSpotter’s infrastructure and systems to detecting fish bombs.

 Research Paper: A direction-sensitive underwater blast detector and it’s application for managing blast fishing – Teng Hoi (2004)

 Research Paper: Acoustic characteristics of fish bombing: potential to develop an automatic blast detector – Teng Hoi (2003)

-Scubazoo (SZ) is a media company specialising in underwater productions, based in Sabah, Malaysia that have been witness to the devastation caused by fish bombing across SE Asia for almost 20 years.
-SZ is one of the founding members of Stop Fish Bombing! with Teng Hoi and Shotspotter.
+Scubazoo (SZ) is a media company specializing in underwater productions, based in Sabah, Malaysia that have been witness to the devastation caused by fish bombing across SE Asia for almost 20 years.
+SZ is one of the founding members of Stop Fish Bombing! with Teng Hoi and ShotSpotter.
 SZ is uniquely placed to spread the word about the problems of fish bombing, and the positive impact the Stop Fish Bombing! initiative will have globally.